-1 The original title of the working party was the Expert Group for the Harmonisation of Regulatory Oversight in Biotechnology.
-It became an OECD working group in 1998 and then working party in 2021.

-2 The Joint Meeting of the Chemicals Committee and the Working Party on Chemicals, Pesticides and Biotechnology (hereafter 'Joint Meeting') was the supervisory body of the Ad Hoc Group for Environmental Aspects of Biotechnology and, as a result of its findings, established the WP-HROB as a subsidiary body.
-The Joint Meeting became the Chemicals and Biotechnology Committee in 2021.

-3 The bureau comprises the chair and vice-chairs of the working party.
-The bureau is elected by the working party once a year.
-At the time of preparing this publication, the chair is from Australia, and vice-chairs from Belgium, Canada, Finland, Japan and the United States.
+- 1. The original title of the Working Group was the "Expert Group for the Harmonisation of Regulatory Oversight in Biotechnology".
+It became an OECD working group in 1998. - 2.
+The Joint Meeting was the supervisory body of the Ad Hoc Group for Environmental Aspects of Biotechnology and, as a result of its findings, established the Working Group as a subsidiary body.
+Today, its full title is the Joint Meeting of the Chemicals Committee and the Working Party on Chemical, Pesticides and Biotechnology. - 3.
+The Bureau comprises the Chair and Vice-Chairs of the Working Group.
+The Bureau is elected by the Working Group once per year.
+At the time of preparing this publication Volumes 5 and 6 the Chair is from the United States, and the Vice-Chairs from Australia, Belgium, Finland, Japan and Mexico.

-Annex A1.
-OECD biosafety principles and concepts developed prior to the WP-HROB (1986-94)
+Annex: OECD biosafety principles and concepts developed prior to the Working Group on Harmonisation of Regulatory Oversight in Biotechnology (1986-94)

 Since the mid-1980s the OECD has been developing harmonised approaches to the risk/safety assessment of products of modern biotechnology.
-Prior to the establishment of the Working Party on the Harmonisation of Regulatory Oversight in Biotechnology, the OECD published a number of reports on safety considerations, concepts and principles for risk/safety assessment as well as information on field releases of transgenic crops, and a consideration of traditional crop breeding practices.
-This annex notes some of the highlights of these achievements that were background considerations in the establishment of the working party and its development of consensus documents.
+Prior to the establishment of the Working Group on Harmonisation of Regulatory Oversight in Biotechnology, the OECD published a number of reports on safety considerations, concepts and principles for risk/safety assessment as well as information on field releases of transgenic crops, and a consideration of traditional crop breeding practices.
+This annex notes some of the highlights of these achievements that were background considerations in the establishment of the Working Group and its development of consensus documents.